maxthraxx/WFGY/README.md

 Step 4 — (Optional) Want more power? → [`SDK version`](#install-the-wfgy-sdk-in-one-minute--no-setup-hell)  ([test only — see note](#developer-note))

 > ✨ **Tip:** For best experience, open links in a new tab.
-> All files are hosted on Zenodo.org — CERN-backed, clean & safe for any AI.
 > The Prompt PDF is available above, but this page already includes everything — just scroll, copy, and play!

 > 🔑 **No explanation needed—the prompt *is* the answer.**